carlosrabelo/bip38cli/README.md

 ## Highlights

 - Encrypt and decrypt Wallet Import Format (WIF) keys using spec-compliant BIP38 routines
+- Generate fresh WIF keys for any Bitcoin network with optional BIP38 encryption
+- Display native SegWit (BIP84) bech32 addresses for compressed keys, with legacy fallback for uncompressed WIFs
 - Generate and validate intermediate codes for two-factor key creation flows
 - Zero out passphrase buffers as soon as possible to reduce memory exposure
 - Hidden terminal input for passphrases with compression toggles and verbose insights